tonethar/IGM-330-Fall-2018/exams/sample-midterm-exam.md

 </script>
 ```

-A)	Local
+A) Function

 B) Global

 C) Script

 D) Property

+E) Module

 <hr/>

-9. In the following example, myNum is which of the following types of variables?
+9. In the following example, myNum is which kind of scope?

 ```js
 <script>